 X and D were ostensibly used to reinforce the limitation in Boladz, since both cases found no duty was owed to parents suspected of child abuse.
 But Smith does not sit easily with the factual matrix of X and D. In these cases, the purpose of the assessments contended as negligent was to ‘protect weaker members of society (children) from harm done to them by others’.
 To allow claims by parents wrongly suspected of abuse would have created a duty in direct conflict with the defendants’ duty to suspected victims of child abuse, and their obligations under the relevant statutory social welfare scheme.
 In Smith, the duty articulated by the claimants arguably coincided with the duty to the patient, since it is in the patient’s interest to receive an accurate diagnosis.

 Reliance on X and D is therefore problematic.
 While these cases are evidence of no duty being owed to third parties, this analysis ignores the fact that parents were not owed a duty only when they were the suspected abuser.
 A duty has been imposed when the interests of parents and children are similar, such as when the abuser is a third party.
 A comparable oversight has been highlighted in ABC, wherein X and D were relied upon to stress the danger of creating conflicting duties, implying an analogy between the position of the local authorities in the child abuse scenario with the medical profession in circumstances involving confidentiality and disclosure to non-patients.
 X and D are authority for denying a duty of care where the interests of patients and third parties conflict.
-In Smith, it is strongly contestable the interests of patient and blood relations aligned, since both parties were interested in ‘reducing the risk of developing hereditary diseases, [and] ensuring early diagnosis’.
+In Smith, it is strongly contestable that the interests of patient and blood relations aligned, since both parties were interested in ‘reducing the risk of developing hereditary diseases, [and] ensuring early diagnosis’.
 Thus X and D do not necessarily support outright rejection of the claimant’s articulation of duty in Smith.
 It is even less clear that these cases support a negative finding in respect of duty if said duty is ‘to inform a third party of a diagnosis’, as the defendants suggested.
 Commentary on ABC noted a ‘better parallel’ to this latter formulation of duty might be found in cases concerning disclosure of information about foster children; the point applies equally to the defendant’s articulation of duty in Smith.
 Restricting a foster child’s confidentiality is justified on grounds of mitigating harm, and an analogy can be drawn with qualifying doctor-patient confidentiality.
-A doctor would owe a duty to blood relations because she is aware nondisclosure ‘exposes the relatives to a risk of physical or psychiatric harm’.
+A doctor would owe a duty to blood relations because she is aware that non-disclosure ‘exposes the relatives to a risk of physical or psychiatric harm’.
 Two critical points require emphasis here.
 First, the defendants’ articulation of duty would only arise in respect of information already known, not in respect of incomplete diagnostic examinations, thus the claim would still not have succeeded; second, a confidentiality-disclosure conflict did not arise in Smith, whereas it was arguably central in ABC, so reliance on case law involving conflicting duties is questionable, because the interests of patient and blood relations ostensibly aligned.